apalania/COADREADx/README.md

 In addition, the final model object file has also been provided.

 To support us, please cite the following:
-Ashok Palaniappan, Sangeetha Muthamilselvan, Arjun Sarathi.
+Ashok Palaniappan*, Sangeetha Muthamilselvan, Arjun Sarathi.
 (2024) COADREADx: A comprehensive algorithmic dissection unravels salient biomarkers and actionable insights into the discrete progression of colorectal cancer. medRxiv 2022.08.16.22278877; doi: https://doi.org/10.1101/2022.08.16.22278877 [submitted]

+COADREADx has been created by:
+ - Sangeetha Muthamailselvan
+ - Ashok Palaniappan
+ - Arjun Sarathi

+It is currently maintained by:
+ - Ashok Palaniappan
+ - Sangeetha Muthamailselvan

 For more information:
 [Ashok Palaniappan](mailto:apalania@scbt.sastra.edu)